manhhoang/Programming-Is-Awesome/README.md

 - [Strata Hadoop World](http://www.stratahadoopworld.com/) - Strata Hadoop World.
 Where big data, cutting-edge data science, and new business fundamentals intersect–and merge.
 - [Spark Summit](https://spark-summit.org/) - Organized by Databricks, Spark Summit is the premier big data conference series dedicated to bring the Apache Spark community together across the globe.
 - [Reactive Summit](https://www.reactivesummit.org/) - Organized by Lightbend.

+## Algorithms
+- [Backtracking](https://en.wikipedia.org/wiki/Backtracking) - Backtracking is a general algorithm for finding all (or some) solutions to some computational problems.

 **[⬆ back to top](#table-of-contents)**